 Early in college I became VP of Marketing at CougarCS, the largest CS organization at the University of Houston.
 The brand was outdated, engagement was declining, and the club didn’t look like the professional community it was trying to be.

 I did a full rebrand — logos, color system, website, social assets, motion graphics, merch.
-The new identity helped attract sponsors like Google, Chevron, ConocoPhillips, and more.
+The new identity helped attract major sponsors and reignited the energy around the organization.
 It was also just genuinely fun.
 Sometimes the best design work is the kind where someone immediately gets it.

-Over two summers, I interned at PwC in back-to-back roles that couldn’t have been more different.
-In 2023, I joined as a Product Development Intern, redesigning a non-profit platform to help underserved students access career resources.
-I learned what it means to design for real impact.
+Over two summers, I interned at PwC in back-to-back roles.
+In 2023, I joined as a Product Development Intern, redesigning a non-profit career mentorship platform to help underserved students access career resources.
+I used data to understand how people were actually using the product, and let that drive every design decision.

-In 2024, I came back as a Product Design Intern working on AI-powered automation for tax professionals — helping senior staff spend less time on busywork and more on the work that actually requires their expertise.
+In 2024, I came back as a Product Design Intern and led the design of an AI Assistant for PwC’s tax platform — helping engagement teams spend less time on busywork and more on the work that actually requires their expertise.
+The product shipped to tens of thousands of tax professionals globally.
 That summer taught me how to hold my own in a room full of stakeholders, and that showing imperfect work early is almost always the right call.

 In my last semester of college, I teamed up with five friends to build something I genuinely needed myself.
 We were all job hunting and frustrated by the same thing: nobody really knows what a resume that gets you past the screen actually looks like.
 So we built Resumes.fyi — a crowdsourced platform where people who got callbacks at top tech companies could share the resumes that landed them there.